- Individual Counseling

 Groups Offered at Counseling and Psychological Services (CAPS)

 In addition to individual and group counseling, Counseling and Psychological Services provides couples counseling.
 If at least one of you is currently an SIU student, you are eligible for this service.
-If your partner is a non-SIU student, you must have enrolled legally married spouse or same-sex domestic partner in the SHS on-campus primary care benefit.
+If your partner is a non-SIU student, you must have enrolled legally married spouse or domestic partner in the SHS Optional On-Campus Health Benefit (OOCHB).

 Couples counseling can improve your communications skills, help you resolve conflict, and help you feel emotionally connected again.
 With the help of a counselor, you and your partner have a safe environment in which to talk about issues that are currently troubling you.